Hippo's Impact in Newcastle & the North East

 What the North East data shows

 Two practices.
-Two different approaches — one building an exhaustive multi-condition recall matrix, the other running a focused 27-campaign programme.
-Both achieving consistent QOF results across every major care domain.
-Both demonstrating what proactive recall looks like when it's built around the patient rather than the condition.
+Two different approaches — one building an exhaustive multi-condition recall matrix, the other running a focused recall programme.
+Both demonstrating what proactive recall looks like when it's built around the patient rather than the condition — and both achieving response rates significantly above Hippo's network average across every major care domain.

 For practices managing an increasingly multimorbid patient population — which is most practices — the multimorbid configuration the North East cohort has demonstrated is the approach the data supports.
 Patients with multiple outstanding LTC reviews respond better to a single consolidated recall than to separate condition-by-condition contacts.
-The response rate uplift is consistent across the region, and the configuration is replicable in any practice running Hippo.
+The 5–15 percentage point uplift is consistent across the region, and the configuration is replicable in any practice running Hippo.

 About Hippo